-Pictures of Great Smoky Mountains in Fall ~ Gatlinburg, Tennessee
+Pictures of Great Smoky Mountains in Fall and Gatlinburg, Tennessee

 Vacation in Smoky Mountains

-This was done not only because our anniversary just happens to be in late October, but also because we wished to see some glorious fall colored leaves.
+This was done because our anniversary just happens to be in late October and also because we wished to see some glorious fall colored leaves.
 We saw numerous vistas of rolling hills and mountains covered with the deciduous trees that are common in those areas.
 They were adorned with a spectacle of color that was truly amazing.

 It was almost like a giant artist's palette drenched with color had tipped and spilled covering the hills and valleys with unimaginable beauty!

-Needless to say, our timing was perfect and the photos in this hub will share some of what we got to enjoy those many years ago.
+Needless to say our timing was perfect and the photos in this post will share some of what we got to enjoy those many years ago.

-Our plans were made well in advance knowing that this is the most visited national park in America and that, particularly in autumn , the numbers of visitors are at an all time high for the same reasons we wished to visit at that time of year.
+Our plans were made well in advance knowing that this is the most visited national park in America and that particularly in autumn the numbers of visitors are at an all time high.

 We would be seeing only a fraction of the over 800 square miles which make up this park in the southern Appalachian mountains which have a northeast to southwest orientation.